Kshitijkumar15/kshitijkumar15/README.md

 </div>
 <br>
 <br>
-<h2> As a passionate engineer fresh out of university, I am deeply interested in Android and iOS development.
+<h2>As a passionate engineer fresh out of university, I am deeply interested in Android and iOS development.
 My goal is to create mobile applications that blend innovation and usability.
-I am proficient in both Java and Swift, and I focus on crafting seamless user interfaces while implementing cutting-edge functionalities.
-I am excited to collaborate with others and to learn and grow in the dynamic world of app development.
+I am proficient in both Java and Swift and focus on crafting seamless user interfaces while implementing cutting-edge functionalities.
+I am excited to collaborate with others and learn and grow in the dynamic app development world.
 Let's connect and explore possibilities together! </h2>

 ## Currenty working on [ToDo](https://github.com/Kshitijkumar15/iosToDo)